How can daylighting impact occupant comfort and satisfaction in an open office plan?

 - Demonstrated the importance of interior designs regarding increasing occupants’ satisfaction with daylighting environments.

-Download a pre-publication PDF of the complete White Paper, “The Impact of Interior Design on Visual Discomfort Reduction: A Field Study Integrating Lighting Environments with POE Survey,” from the peer-review journal Building and Environment.
+Download “The Impact of Interior Design on Visual Discomfort Reduction: A Field Study Integrating Lighting Environments with POE Survey,” originally published in the the peer-review journal Building and Environment.